-If an employee takes a leave of absence for any purpose which also qualifies under both the FMLA and CFRA, the City of Cathedral City will designate that leave as running concurrently with the employee's 12-week FMLA/CFRA leave entitlement.
-The only exception is for peace officers and firefighter who are on paid industrial injury leave.
+If an employee takes a leave of absence for any purpose which also qualifies under both the FMLA and CFRA, the City of Cathedral City will designate that leave as running concurrently with the employee's 12-week FMLA and/or CFRA leave entitlement.
+The only exception is for peace officers and firefighter while they are on paid industrial injury leave (4850 pay leave).